Skip to content

 It’s important to know that not all stem cell therapies are the same, and the risks can vary depending on the type of cells used and the procedure itself.
 Some treatments, particularly more invasive ones, carry risks like infection or the body rejecting the cells.
 However, the mesenchymal stem cells (MSCs) we use are immune-privileged, meaning they are very unlikely to cause an adverse reaction from your immune system.
 The most common side effects are mild and temporary, such as soreness, redness, or swelling at the injection site, similar to what you might experience with any standard injection.

-The Importance of a Sterile Environment
+Why a Sterile Environment Is Non-Negotiable

 Minimizing the risk of infection starts with the environment where the treatment is performed.
 A sterile, clinical setting is absolutely essential for any regenerative procedure.
 We perform all of our treatments in a controlled environment that adheres to strict medical standards.
 Our experienced medical team follows rigorous protocols to ensure every step of the process, from handling the cells to administering the therapy, is done with the utmost care.
 You can learn more about our state-of-the-art facility and dedicated professionals on our About Us page.
 This commitment to a pristine environment is a core part of our patient safety promise.